feldsherov/svyat.dev/_posts/2023-04-05-memory-tales-00.md

 What is a memory leak in terms of memory sanitizer?
 A leak is a memory that is not freed after shutdown.

 But can we imagine OOM when we free all memory eventually?
 Sure, why not.
-Here is a "real-world example"
+Here is a "real-world example".

 A service was designed to reload configs only during the start.
 And somewhere in the middle of the code base live class like this: